Lee Baca: Prisoner abuse scandal and federal conviction

 The ACLU compiled an extensive report on prisoner abuse in the county jail system.

 The report documented unprecedented levels of abuse and concluded "The long-standing and pervasive culture of deputy hyper-violence in Los Angeles County jails — a culture apparently condoned at the highest levels — cries out for swift and thorough investigation and intervention by the federal government."
 The abuse included rape of inmates by deputy sheriffs.
 In early 2012, the ACLU filed suit to prevent Baca from continuing in his position.

 The report led to an FBI investigation, which included recruiting a jail inmate as an informant.
 The informant was identified by deputies, and subsequently concealed from the FBI.
 The investigation resulted in convictions and guilty pleas by a number of lower-ranking officers, including a retired sheriff's captain.
 Baca was widely considered responsible for the misbehavior.

 Though he was not charged in the abuse, he was charged with and pled guilty to participating in the cover-up.
 On February 10, 2016, Baca pled guilty to lying to Federal investigators: "lying twice about his involvement in hiding a jail inmate from FBI investigators".
 He also admitted knowing that his subordinates had threatened an FBI special agent.
 The plea was made in return for a sentence of six months.

 Below is a summary of the Lee Baca case from the U.S. Attorney's office:

 After Baca's February plea, California Attorney General Kamala Harris decided to reopen and investigate another inmate abuse case involving Mitrice Richardson.
-She was a young black woman released in middle of the night without any means of returning home safely, and was found months later deceased not far from Malibu Sheriff station.
+She was a young Black woman released in the middle of the night without any means of returning home safely, and was found months later deceased not far from Malibu Sheriff station.